sdito000/Spotipydataproject/index.md

 ## Examples

-We want to show you some top songs, so you can get an idea how the audio features values manifests in a top song.
+We want to show you some top songs, so you can get an idea how the audio features' values manifests in a top song.

 ## **Taki Taki (with Selena Gomez, Ozuna, and Cardi B)** _By DJ Snake_